Flow Designer

 Overview

 The Flow Designer is the tool in which flows are built.
 The Flow Designer provides a space where you can lay out a series of tasks in sequence, each of which are bound to a form that is to be reviewed or filled out by the end user performing the task.
+Task property text fields can be dynamically set using curly braces, {fieldName}, to reference form field values from previous steps in the flow.
+Using hidden fields and form rules, you can create complex logic to control how the flow progresses.

 Overview of the flow designer

-Currently there are two types of tasks available, e-mail and form.
+There are two types of tasks available, e-mail and form.

 Shared Properties